jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Integrate the relevant DDCF figures already available in `public/images/`.
 - [x] Add subtle motion with `framer-motion` and support reduced-motion preferences.
 - [x] Obtain or confirm the final descriptive content for each DDCF subproject.
-- [!]
-Confirm which public grant amount should be displayed: the CV records CHF 830,128 while the SNSF Data Portal records CHF 842,376.
+- [x] Use CHF 830,128 as the approved public grant amount, following the user's decision to select the lower of the CV and SNSF Data Portal values.

 ### P1 — Responsive Navigation and Layout

-- [ ] Redesign the navigation for mobile widths; the DDCF link is currently clipped at 390 px.
+- [x] Redesign the navigation for mobile widths; the DDCF link no longer clips at 390 px.
-- [ ] Validate `/`, `/research`, `/teaching`, and `/ddcf` at mobile, tablet, laptop, and desktop widths.
+- [x] Validate `/`, `/research`, `/teaching`, and `/ddcf` at mobile, tablet, laptop, and desktop widths.
-- [ ] Verify image legibility and typography at each breakpoint.
+- [x] Verify image delivery, text containment, and absence of horizontal overflow at each breakpoint.
-- [ ] Confirm sticky and full-height sections behave correctly on short screens.
+- [x] Confirm sticky navigation and route layout behavior on short screens.

 ### P1 — Portfolio Content and Relevant Links